 Conclusion

 When considering the future of the web it is important not to fall into the trap of technological determinism.
-The technological landscape is changing, as is culture.
+The technological landscape is changing, as is its culture.
 It will be shaped by the powerful as well as technology.
 Outcomes will be influenced by:

 - The response of governments will put in guidelines for the deployment of the technology.